 The USU Office of Research (VPR) is available to advise on the pathway and format for seeking clearance for information collection.
 The USU policy is found here (insert link) and the application to request a consultation is here (insert link)

 Additional Resource for Students with limited time

-The DoD provides databases of previously collected survey information that is accessible with permission through the IMCO Office for training and analytic purposes.
-These databases are particularly recommended for students with limited time to learn analytic techniques and methodologies without a need to conduct an original survey.
+The DoD provides databases of previously collected survey information that are accessible with permission for training and analytic purposes.
+These databases are particularly recommended for students with limited time to learn analytic techniques and methodologies without the need to conduct an original survey.

-To request a determination for an exception or to formally initiate the clearance process to obtain a Report Control Symbol or to request access to the DoD datasets for secondary analysis and training or for further information, please contact the USUHS Information Management Control Officer, who is:
+The Department of Defense has assigned an Information Control Officer (IMCO) to operational units that may collect information.
+To formally initiate the DoD clearance process to obtain a Report Control Symbol or to request access to the DoD datasets for secondary analysis and training or for further information, please contact the USUHS IMCO, who is: